Children and Youth

 All children/youth through 7th grade begin their time in the service with their families.
 During the service, children/youth will be called to the front of the sanctuary to participate in a question that pertains to our Religious Exploration (RE) programming.
 A Love Arch down the center isle will be created and all children/youth exit to the RE classes.
 Preschool-7th grade will sing hymns together and proceed to their individual classes.

 After each service, parents or guardians pick up those in 3rd grade and below to join them for the fellowship time in Hanneman Hall.
 Children in grades 4th and up release themselves after their classes.
 Parents of 4th – 7th grade, if you wish for your children to stay in the Religious Exploration commons until you arrive, please let the staff/volunteer know.

-Every second Sunday of each month, ALL AGES of children/youth attend the service with their families for the celebration of the Soul Matters theme.
+On specific Sundays or if we do not have an RE class offering (please see the calendar) ALL AGES of children/youth attend the service with their families.
 We will have tables set-up in the front and back of the sanctuary for any age to color or create a very simple project that reflects the theme of the month.
 These tables will be assisted by our Religious Exploration staff.
 Feel free to let your children quietly walk back and forth from these areas as needed.
 We feel that it is very important for your children to be a part of worshiping together with all ages taking in what they can at their developmental level.